Book Series Overviews

 The Christmas books all start with the simplest chords on their respective instruments, with chord diagrams showing the locations of your fingers and the lyrics to songs you already know.
 And there are several versions of each carol, a plain one to start you out followed by a slightly more challenging one.

-Basic guitar technique is the order of the day throughout this series.
+Basic guitar technique is the order of the day

 In Guitar From Scratch, there is a smattering of theory here and there, but first things first.
 This is where you’ll learn to finger the most common simple chords and to switch back and forth between them in a timely fashion.
 Chords are the focus: Major, Minor and Seventh chords, Anchor chords, Jazz chords, Power chords and Barre chords.
 Along the way, you'll see which chords group together in different keys and how to strum and fingerpick these chords using examples from popular music.